Course & Checkpoints

 ———-

-The event is held on the Tuscobia State Trail in northern Wisconsin, between Rice Lake and a few miles east of Park Falls, including a 4-mile section of the Wild Rivers State Trail connecting the town of Rice Lake to the Tuscobia State Trail.
-The course will include a section of road and a mile on Butternut Lake.
+The event is held on the Tuscobia State Trail in northern Wisconsin, between Rice Lake and a few miles west of Park Falls, including a 4-mile section of the Wild Rivers State Trail connecting the town of Rice Lake to the Tuscobia State Trail.
+The course includes ~4 miles of road/trail/lake between the Tuscobia Trail and Butternut Lake Lodge.

 Trail conditions will depend on snowfall in the weeks and days leading up to the event.
 Expect a mix of conditions along the trail with some rough snow, icy patches and even some dirt.
 The trail may or may not be groomed for snowmobile traffic, depending on snow depth.